TranThanhTuan2509/revised_video2command/README.md

 - Prepare the results for evaluation: `python prepare_evaluation_format.py` in `$VC_Folder/evaluation` folder
 - Evaluate: `python cocoeval.py` in `$VC_Folder/evaluation` folder

-If you find this code useful in your research, please consider citing:

 		@inproceedings{nguyen2018translating,
 		  title={Translating videos to commands for robotic manipulation with deep recurrent neural networks}, author={Nguyen, Anh and Kanoulas, Dimitrios and Muratore, Luca and Caldwell, Darwin G and Tsagarakis, Nikos G}, booktitle={2018 IEEE International Conference on Robotics and Automation (ICRA)}, year={2018},
 		  organization={IEEE}
 		}

 ### Contact
-If you have any questions or comments, please send an to `anh.nguyen@iit.it`
+If you have any questions or comments, please send an to `22023506@vnu.edu.vn`

+Original author contact is `anh.nguyen@iit.it`